sevagh/freemusicdemixer.com/web/vs-lalalai.md

 - **Budget-friendly**: Free tier for casual users, with an affordable PRO subscription that unlocks unlimited tracks, MIDI, and sheet music features.
 - **Active development & open heritage**: Continuous model enhancements rooted in public research, not hidden behind proprietary walls.

-If you want high-quality, device-agnostic, transparent, and privacy-focused stem separation, **Music Demixer** is here to meet—and exceed—your needs.
+If you want high-quality, device-agnostic, transparent, and privacy-focused stem separation, **Music Demixer** is here to meet — and exceed — your needs.

 ---